 Extra loading costs in terms of not only physical demand on the athlete but also in movement speed.
 Last month we conducted an MTI Mini-Study on the speed effect of increased loading with 9 soldiers at Schofield Barracks in Hawaii.

 Cammies, helmet, boots, carbine and loaded military issue ruck for loaded trails.

 Two cones were placed 50m apart on a flat, grass course.

 From prone on the ground, on “Go” the subject came to standing and sprint 50m to the far cone.
 Stop, turn around and sprint back.
-Stopwatch was started on “Go” and stopped when the athlete crossed the staring cone.
+A stopwatch was started on “Go” and stopped when the athlete crossed the starting cone.